 I see this as a bad policy, even though politically the debate is gridlocked, it doesn’t mean that the solution is a government program.
 The country needs innovation, entrepreneurial spirit, ownership of issues, and responsibility for outcomes – characteristics seen throughout history as fundamentally American and driven by the private sector.

 Many of you know I come from Great Britain, a single payer country.
 Single payer does not address any of the outcomes above, and not only that but you can also add in bureaucracy, delayed care, inefficiencies, low morale.
 You are creating a money pit you can never get out of.
 The UK created the National Health Service after World War II, and it has become so large, inefficient, unaccountable, and unreformable that it is not possible to get out of this system.
-We would never to vote to do this again.
+We would never vote to do this again.

 There are many problems and costs that can, and should, be addressed with what we have.
-A government-based answer will impose a solution on everyone for a problem that exists for just 5% of our population, it just doesn’t make sense.
+A government-based answer will impose a solution for everyone for a problem that exists for just 5% of our population, it just doesn’t make sense.
 I believe evolution, not revolution, is the way forward.
 It will need your knowledge, experience, and stories adding to the debate.

 I encourage you to reach out to your local representative with your feels on the OneCare Buy-In bill.
 Your voice matters.
 Consider the following impacts of the bill: